mdaijaj/Gaana.com-scrapping/README.md

 beautifull Soup : `pip3 install beautifulsoup4`<br><br>

 ### Webbrowser
-A Webbrowser is a module which is use for open the browser and play song or any activity like open browser and play song. install webbrowser: `sudo apt-get install webbrowser`<br>
+A Webbrowser is a module which is use for open the browser and play song or any activity like open browser and play song.<br>
+install webbrowser: `sudo apt-get install webbrowser`<br>

 ### Requests will allow you to send HTTP/1.1 requests using Python.
 You can install requests library using following code in your terminal in Linux.